MinIO is dual licensed under GNU AGPL v3 and commercial license.

 A commercial license is available.

-The Enterprise Object Store offering is designed for mission critical environments where both a license and strict SLAs are required.
-Commercial version includes all of the Enterprise Object Store features, a four hour SLA, Indemnification, optional annual architecture and security reviews, unlimited panic buttons and other benefits that are detailed in the Enterprise License and Subscription Agreement.
+MinIO's commercial Object Store offering is designed for mission critical environments where both a license and strict SLAs are required.
+The commercial version includes all of the Object Store features, SLAs, Indemnification, optional annual architecture and security reviews, unlimited panic buttons, and other benefits that are detailed in the Customer License and Subscription Agreement.

 When you host or distribute MinIO over a network, the AGPL v3 applies to you.
 Any distribution or copying of MinIO software modified or not has to comply with the obligations specified in the AGPL v3 license.
 You must include the source code, full license text and the original copyright notice along with the object code.